exiftool-rb/exiftool.rb/README.md

   (which preserves zero prefixes)
 * Timestamps are attempted to be interpreted with correct timezones and sub-second resolution, if the header contains that data.
-  If the timestamp doesn't include a timezone offset, we leave it as a string, rather than be incorrect.
+  If the timestamp doesn't include a timezone offset, we leave it as a string, rather than inferring the current system timezone which might not be applicable to the image.
+We add a decimal yyyymmdd key for these problematic fields.
 * No ```method_missing``` madness
 * Excellent test coverage
 * Clean, readable code